 I enjoy giving public talks – to astronomy societies, schools, festival audiences etc. Below is my recent repertoire with a little description – requests welcome.
 I haven’t uploaded the talks themselves – they tend to be quite big, with lots of lovely pictures, and videos!

 Things that Go Bang in the Night.
-This is my latest talk, about the importance of transient events such supernovae and comets, and how we are entering a new golden age of such studies, with an emphasis on tidal disruption events, killer rocks, and merging black holes, as well as a fascinating zoo of other things.
+This talk is about the importance of transient events such supernovae and comets, and how we are entering a new golden age of such studies, with an emphasis on tidal disruption events, killer rocks, and merging black holes, as well as a fascinating zoo of other things.
 You can catch a video version of this talk at the Youtube channel of the Astronomical Society of Edinburgh.

 Hunting the Dragon.
 This is a talk about Active Galactic Nuclei – the bizarre goings on caused by black holes gobbling matter at the centres of galaxies.
 It has some history, some hot new stuff, and just a teeny bit of physics.